Rs 10,900 cr PLI push for food processing industry

-New Delhi, March 31 (IANS) The Union Cabinet on Wednesday approved the Production Linked Incentive (PLI) scheme for food processing industry with an outlay of Rs 10,900 crore.
+New Delhi: The Union Cabinet on Wednesday approved the Production Linked Incentive (PLI) scheme for food processing industry with an outlay of Rs 10,900 crore.

 An official statement said that the objectives of the scheme are to support food manufacturing entities with stipulated minimum sales and willing to make minimum stipulated investment for expansion of processing capacity and branding abroad to incentivise emergence of strong Indian brands.